toss/overlay-kit/docs/index.md

 features:
   - title: Co-location
-    details: es-overlay achieve co-location by putting the place where we declare the overlay and the place where we call it closer together.
+    details: overlay-kit achieve co-location by putting the place where we declare the overlay and the place where we call it closer together.
   - title: Comfortable
-    details: es-overlay handles the boring stuff like overlay management.
+    details: overlay-kit handles the boring stuff like overlay management.
   - title: Robust types
-    details: es-overlay provides simple but robust types for all functions.
+    details: overlay-kit provides simple but robust types for all functions.
 ---